Netanyahu to press Pompeo for more pressure on 'tottering' Iran

-The two men will meet on Wednesday night in Lisbon, the US State Department announced.
+The two men will meet on Wednesday night in Lisbon, the US State Department announced, with Netanyahu saying he was mainly travelling to Portugal to meet Pompeo.

+Speaking before setting off, Netanyahu, who faces a corruption indictment back in Israel, returned to a common theme -- Iran.

 "I think President Trump has placed tremendous pressures and sanctions on Iran," he said.